 Bicycles must be parked or stored in areas specifically designated for this purpose.
 More information may be given by residence hall supervisors or campus facilities.
-Bicycles may not be stored in residence halls, common areas or rooms.

 END OF SEMESTER PROCEDURES

 Students are required to conform to all procedures outlined by the Dean of Students' office at the end of the semester.
 All students, including students with required internships, must vacate the residence halls at the time designated by the Dean of Students, including during scheduled holiday breaks.
 Exceptions to this policy are made at the Dean's discretion.